 The snowshoe hare is a boreal species of mixed and coniferous forests, alder swamps, and aspen forests.
-In some locations it uses upland jack pine extensively in summer and lowland habitats in winter; where it does use lowland habitats hare frequently move to uplands from March through May (Pietz and Tester 1979), perhaps as a result of maximum wetness in lowlands at that time of year.
+In some locations it uses upland jack pine extensively in summer and lowland habitats in winter.
+Where it does use lowland habitats, hares frequently move to uplands from March through May (Pietz and Tester 1979), perhaps as a result of maximum wetness in lowlands at that time of year.
 In the Red Lake peatlands, hares use white cedar and mature tamarack bog extensively, at least seasonally (Pietz and Tester 1979).
 Although it will utilize forest openings, it never strays far from thick cover (e.g., downed logs, vines, dense shrubs).
-It feeds on a variety succulent herbs and woody shrubs, and its foraging can
+It feeds on a variety succulent herbs and woody shrubs, and its foraging can alter plant composition in its habitats (Carreker 1985).
+It is a significant prey species for lynx, bobcat, wolves, martens, fishers and great horned owls.
+The species has well-studied 10-year population cycles that influence predator populations.